 Great Bend Tunnel

-Great Bend Tunnel is known for its association with a well-known American legend: John Henry.
+The first Great Bend Tunnel was constructed between 1870 and 1873 as a throughway for the C&O rail line.
+It was intended to save engines an extra eight mile trip around the next bend in the rive, which earned the tunnel its name.
+Due to frequent rockslides, use of the tunnel was discontinued in the early twentieth century, though a new passage was completed in the 1930s.
+Great Bend Tunnel is most famous for its association with a well-known American legend: John Henry.
 It is speculated that the "steel-driving man" raced against a steam-powered drill in the very hills of southern West Virginia in a small town named Talcott.

 Backstory and Context

 Great Bend Tunnel is located near Talcott, West Virginia and is a passage along the C & O mainline.
 The tunnel was constructed through Big Bend Mountain in order to avoid an eight-mile bend along the Greenbrier River, giving the tunnel its namesake.
 At the time of its construction it was the longest tunnel on the C & O, measuring over a mile and a quarter in length.
 A marker next to the C & O Railway in Talcott reads, “The Great Tunnel of the C & O Railroad was started at Big Bend in 1870 and completed three years later.
 It is more than a mile long, and now has a twin tunnel (Lewis).”
 Although the tunnel was eventually completed, its passage was constantly plagued by rock falls.
 To hinder the rock falls, C & O operators hired laborers to line the tunnel with brick walls.
 The tunnel was shut down in the early twentieth century, but a new one was completed in the 1930s and continues to be used today by the CSX Railway.
 The old tunnel, however, retains its popularity due to the legend of John Henry.